disco-rocket/starbucks_capstone/README.md

 ### Problem Statement<a name="problem"></a>
 We want to find ways to maximise revenue by (1) focusing on customers who will respond to promotions, and (2) focusing on promotions that customers will best respond.
 To do this we will focus on the promotions data, and append customer and outcome information to this base data.
 The effectiveness of each promotion can then be tracked.
+The solution approach will be to
+* Use clustering to seperate the customers into different populations to analyse
+* Look at the propotion of completions, both where the offer was viewed or not, for each identified cluster.
+This will give an indication of what customer demographics may be the best focus of offers
+* Create a model to analyse both demographic and offer data at the same time, to see what gives the most impact for completions
+* Create seperate models on just the offer metrics for each of the clusters.
+This will give an indication of what is most important to different customer groups.

+## Data Abnormalities<a name="data"></a>

+There are 12.8% of the members where the demographic details were missing.
+These were null for gender and income, and the missing values for ages were encoded as 118.

+As this was simulated data, there were a few quirks in the data which you would not expect to see in live Starbucks data.
+These include:
+* The distribution of ages look to be what you would see at a country population level, not at a customer level.
+For example there were more members that were over 80, than in the age group 18 to 25.
+* While you would expect to see age correlated with income, in the data there are 3 jumps in the minimum values by age, which doesn't look organic.

+### Preprocessing

+The field for the date of membership is an integer stored in yyyymmdd format.
+As dd will only go up to a maximum of 31, and mm will go up to a maximum of 12, it cannot be scaled in the normal way.
+In order to get around this a new field was created which was the number of days from the date that the first member was created.
+This date can then be scaled in the normal way.

+The transcript data contains information on the offer received, offer viewed, offer completed and transactions in one table.
+The attributes against each event is stored in a single column called value.
+This contains a dictionary with keys of 'reward' and 'offer_id' for 'offer completed' events, 'offer id' (without the underscore) for  'offer received' and 'offer viewed', and finaly 'amount' for 'transaction' events.

+The offer received data was extracted from the transcript data, and the offer viewed data merged on using the 'offer id' and 'person'.
+This resulting dataframe has the time (in hours from the start of the first offer) of both the offer recieved and viewed, as well as the duration (in days) that the offer is considered valid.
+These fields are used to restrict down the dataframe from where the viewing was after the offer was sent, but the viewing occured before the offer had expired.
+Finally this creates a binary flag for whether the offer was used or not.

+This process was repeated to get a flag for the completed data.

+The final flag was taken by combining the completed flag, with the viewed flag to get where the offer was both viewed and completed.
+It was also used to create another binary flag for where the offer was completed but not viewed.

+### Complications
+* The seaborn package that deals with scatter plots is only in version 0.9.0.
+I therefore had to add a bit at the start of the code to make sure the Conda environment had the latest version.

 ### Metrics<a name="metrics"></a>
 There are two target that will be derived from the data.